 CB came to SSCV as the former Head Coach and Director of Loveland Racing where he worked since 2002.
 He has coached for most of the past 27 years, most notably with the Wilmot Jr. Racing Team starting in 1997.
 CB has a level 300 coaching certification.

 CB’s ski racing career started in 1973 because the ski area he skied at in Ohio was so small that it was either race or get bored.
 He was the 1978 Central Division Slalom Champion and raced 2 years in the NCSA (now called the USCSA) where he took two 2nd places won all the other races.

 In addition to ski racing, CB has raced bicycles at a high level in the southeast from 1987-1991 and from 2000-2003 CB was on the New Balance Running Team.
 CB has Theology degrees from Asbury University, Princeton and Illif with concentrations in youth, program development, cross cultural communication and post-modern culture.
-CB is engaged to Colleen True and has 3 kids, Ceci, Julia, Stace and a chocolate lab named Stella.
+CB has 3 kids, Ceci, Julia and Stace.

 Andrew joined SSCV this year as a Human Performance Intern hailing from Lauderdale, MN.
 He recently graduated from Northern Michigan University with a degree in Sport Science and has previously been affiliated with Great Lakes Ski Academy.

 Andrew is a certified USSA Level 100 Coach and a NSCA Certified Strength and Conditioning Specialist.

 When Andrew isn’t getting athletes into shape, he enjoys sailing, mountain biking and ski racing.